Ultimate Guide to Things to Do in Vermont in the Fall

 Best Ways to See the Fall Foliage in Vermont

-Take a winding drive to the top of Mount Mansfield, sail the tranquil waters of Lake Champlain, journey along scenic railways, or wander on a leisurely hike through the foothills.
+Take a scenic drive up Mount Mansfield, hop aboard a historic train ride, cruise the calm waters of Lake Champlain, or stretch your legs on a family-friendly hike through the foothills.

 Climb aboard Spirit of Ethan Allen for a scenic fall cruise